Duplicate Content and SEO: Is There Really a Penalty?

 Apply Canonical Tags to Variants

-Use this method when multiple variants of one page must keep co-existing, such as ecommerce product variants, “print” versions of pages, and URLs with tracking parameters.
+Use this method when multiple variants of a single page must coexist, such as ecommerce product variants, “print” versions of pages, and URLs with tracking parameters.

 Also known as rel=”canonical,” a canonical tag is a meta tag (a piece of code) that can be added to any webpage.
 Implementing the rel=”canonical” tag is like slipping a note to search engines that says, “Hey, this page exists, but you should really give credit to the OC (original content) over there.”